jhajek/Linux-text-book-part-1/Chapter-03/chapter-03.md

 For those using Parallels virtualization on M1/M2 mac -- look for the `aarch` or `arm` distribution, not `amd_64`.

 * Debian Based ARM
-  * Ubuntu 22.04 Desktop edition
+  * Ubuntu 22.04 or 24.40 Desktop edition
-  * Ubuntu 22.04 Server edition
+  * Ubuntu 22.04 or 24.04 Server edition
   * Peppermint OS
   * ~~Ubuntu KDE Neon~~

 * Red Hat Based ARM
-  * Fedora 39 - Workstation edition
+  * Fedora 40 - Workstation edition
   * AlmaLinux 9.x
   * Rocky Linux